silitics/rugpi/www/docs/getting-started.md

 On MacOS, please make sure to use the [MacOS virtualization framework and VirtioFS](https://docs.docker.com/desktop/settings/mac/#general), which is the default with recent versions of Docker Desktop.
 For Windows, please use [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

-For convenience, Rugpi ships a small shell script `run-bakery` for running Rugpi Bakery.
+For convenience, Rugpi Bakery ships as a small shell script named `run-bakery`.
 The script runs an ephemeral Docker container and sets everything up as required.
 To start a fresh Rugpi project, create an empty directory and then run